aekaplan/aekaplan.github.io/_posts/2013-03-28-write-better-css.markdown

 title: Write Better CSS
 date: March 28, 2013
 ---
-##Writing better CSS can be easy.
+Writing better CSS can be easy.
 Remember to normalize, organize and alphabetize!

-I'm going to be giving a short presentation titled "Write Better CSS" at Apprentice Learning Hour but wanted to start collecting my thoughts here first.
-Spoilers ahead!

 Steps to writing better CSS (I couldn't help myself with the naming):